My Agitations; The French Dissenter

 some felt and experienced during the week.

-Our ‘Finale’, the lunch with no food, invited artists from
+Our ‘Finale’, a lunch with no food, invited artists from

 CAS to join our enquiries while empathising with people suffering from hunger